Tech

 Field-Programmable Gate Array (FPGA): Unveiling the Secrets of Programmable Devices

-Field Programmable Gate Arrays (FPGAs) have become a critical technology in the hardware domain, especially in industries that require high performance, low latency, and flexibility in hardware designs.
+Field Programmable Gate Arrays (FPGAs) services have become a critical technology in the hardware domain, especially in industries that require high performance, low latency, and flexibility in hardware designs.
 Though FPGAs have existed for several decades, advancements in their capabilities and applications have made them more relevant today.
-As Victor Peng, President and CEO of AMD Xilinx, emphasizes, “FPGAs have evolved from niche tools for specialized hardware to mainstream technology essential for cloud computing, data centers, and edge devices, providing unmatched flexibility and performance”.
+As Victor Peng, President and CEO of AMD Xilinx, emphasizes, "FPGAs have evolved from niche tools for specialized hardware to mainstream technology essential for cloud computing, data centers, and edge devices, providing unmatched flexibility and performance".
 This article dives into the use FPGAs, how they work, and with what challenges struggle.

 What Is an FPGA and How Does It Work?
 FPGA Basics Explained